News & Articles

 Iranian handmade products basics?

 Iranian handicrafts have a rich and fascinating history that spans several millennia.
 These crafts are not only beautiful but also deeply rooted in the culture and heritage of Iran.
 Ancient Origins of Iran’s handmade products dates back thousands of years, even before the invention of writing, humans began engraving messages on rocks, showcasing their creativity and communication skills.
 Inspired by nature, early inhabitants of Iran mixed water and soil to create the first pottery, which served as a means to preserve food.
-With the spread of Islam, certain arts declined.,.
+With the spread of Islam, certain arts declined.
 After the Muslim conquest of Persia between 632 and 654 though not entirely, Islamic art has focused on the depiction of patterns and Arabic calligraphy, rather than human or animal figures.

 Which Iranian handmade is recognised internationally?